keithro/pickup-client/planning/notes.md

 - Add and Delete comments
 - Change 'user' and 'creator' to 'userID' and 'creatorID' in API.
 - Nav only needs 'Logout' and 'Profile'
+- Add env variables for url and add production url

 ## Live Urls